Holistic Summer Guide for Happy Cats

 Run-ins with other animals can result in a variety of skirmishes from playful to deadly.
-An unspayed or unneutered cat is guaranteed to increase the kitten population when shelters are already bursting at the seams during summer.
+An unspayed or unneutered cat is guaranteed to increase the kitten population when shelters are bursting at the seams during summer.
 A small claw swipe can easily turn into a hidden abscess.
 All the more reason for more frequent pet exams.
 During normal petting or play sessions take the opportunity to observe anything amiss i.e. sore spots, itchy areas, hair loss to excess grooming or limping.
-An easy, five-minute DIY home exam by my vet shows how in this Video.

 Most cats blanch at the sight of a suitcase.
 They know someone is going away.
 When making vacation travel plans, plan well in advance for cat care.
 Most dogs love a good kennel or doggie hotel but cats aren’t pack animals and would rather stay at home.

 Professional pet sitters are an excellent but pricey option.
-I recommend a pet sitter visits at least twice a day.
-Have a clear understanding of what is expected if neighbor or friend is willing to cat sit.
+I recommend visits of at least 2 per day.
+If opting for a neighbor or friend to cat sit have a clear understanding of what is expected with written instructions.
 Be creative.
-Perhaps there is a family member or friend who likes cats and would like a change of scene and happily move in for a week or three.
+Perhaps there is a family member or friend who likes cats, would like a change of scene and happily move in for a week or three.
 Connect with other cat lovers locally i.e. via MeetUp.com groups to exchange cat sitting services.

-For cat lovers who weekend at their beach or country home must decide which option is best: bringing the cat or providing at home cat care.
-No, it's not okay to leave your cat alone for the weekend.
+For cat lovers who weekend at their beach or country home, they must decide which option is best: bringing the cat or providing at home cat care.
+No, it’s not okay to leave your cat alone for the weekend.
 Anything can happen.
-I've known cats who happily travel by car every weekend to their second home but most do not.
-If you are leaving for any period of time communicate with to your cat that you are going away for X amount of time, someone will take care of them, you will return and you most important: you love them.
+I’ve known cats who happily travel by car every weekend to their second home but most do not.
+If you are leaving for any period of time communicate to your cat that you are going away for X amount of time, someone will take care of them, you will return and you love them.